 The newly-opened Vulcan Gas Company in downtown Austin serves as a remote recording studio for Sonobeat to cut the instrumental backing tracks for The Conqueroo's I've Got Time and One-Two-Three; however, these tracks are scrapped and fresh versions will be recorded in March 1968.

 The Thingies vocal overdub sessionDecember 10, 1967

-The Thingies lay down vocal overdubs for the original songs Rainy Sunday Morning and Mass Confusion at the KAZZ-FM studios in downtown Austin.
+The Thingies lay down vocal overdubs for the band's original songs Rainy Sunday Morning and Mass Confusion at the KAZZ-FM studios in downtown Austin.
 The instrumental backing tracks for three additional original songs recorded a week earlier at Swingers Club remain unfinished.
 This will be the last overdub session Sonobeat records at KAZZ-FM, which has been sold and will close down in early January 1968.

 Lavender Hill Express 45 RPM single releaseDecember 11, 1967